 How to Make Your Apartment Greener

 For seeds and seedlings, check the suggested depth for growing them on the seed packages, or start them off in separate containers.
-For plants you’re transplanting into bigger pots, make a hole slightly larger than the biggest part of the root, and follow the plant’s included instructions about how deep to plant them and how far apart plants should be.
+For plants you’re transplanting into bigger pots, make a hole slightly larger than the biggest part of the root.
+Follow the included instructions about how deep to plant them and how far apart plants should be.
 Then water the soil lightly, being careful not to disturb any seeds.

 Continue to water your garden per your seeds’ or plants’ instructions, making sure the soil is well drained.
 Prune your plants to get rid of older leaves and encourage new growth.
 Vanilla grows on a vine, so regularly give it attention so it doesn’t grow too large.
 Since your plants are grown inside, you won’t have to worry about many pests, though you will need to keep your family pets out of your spice garden.